-The Risk of Reprisal & the Complicated Legal Landscape
+The Risk of Reprisal and the Complicated Legal Landscape

-No matter how right they are about wrongdoing, corruption, and public safety threats, as a rule employees who speak out suffer reprisal rather than thanks for identifying serious problems.
-It may begin with a retaliatory investigation, then be followed by isolation, gag orders, cancellation of meaningful duties, reassignment to undesirable job assignments, public humiliation, surveillance, management efforts to recruit complaints by peers, poor performance appraisals, threats, harassment, denials of promotions, psychiatric exams, termination, violence, law suits, criminal investigations, or efforts to seek prosecution.
+No matter how right they are about wrongdoing, corruption, and public safety threats, as a rule, employees who speak out suffer reprisal rather than thanks for identifying serious problems.
+Reprisal can take a whole host of forms, including isolation, gag orders, cancellation of meaningful duties, reassignment to undesirable jobs, public humiliation, surveillance, management efforts to recruit complaints by peers, poor performance appraisals, threats, harassment, denials of promotions, psychiatric exams, termination, violence, law suits, retaliatory internal investigations, criminal investigations, or efforts to prosecute.